BongoEADGC6/mycroft-traffic/README.md

 ## TODO
 * Include required start or arrival time
+* Include alternatives for navigation other than Google Maps API

 ## In Development
 * Be able to query for non-configured locations. (i.e. "How close is the nearest bank?")